dishantmalik/Security/Networking/DNS.md

+Read about domain lock in the domain management settings

 # Domain Name System

 In tele-communications or Computer Networking, DNS is used to perform resolution of domain names to its corresponding IP addresses or vice-versa.